retyui/retyui/README.md

-# David Narbutovich 👨‍💻👋
+# Davyd NRB 👨‍💻👋

-Hi there, I'm David an enthusiast developer in love with ~~JavaScript~~ TypesScript!
+Hi there, I'm Davyd an enthusiast developer in love with ~~JavaScript~~ TypesScript!

 ---